-“…In large measure the race question involves the saving of black America’s body and white America’s soul.”
+“The truth flashed over me that in large measure the race question involves the saving of black America’s body and white America’s soul.”